Information on the Maryland GED Program

 Preparation for the GED

 Due to the fact that the GED tests are based upon the current graduation standards for high school seniors, many people need some refresher courses in some of the topics covered on the tests.
 Maryland offers a free preparation program sponsored by the Department of Labor, Licensing and Regulation and the U.S. Department of Education.

 Most GED preparation programs provide an initial test to GED test takers to see where they need assistance.
 Individuals then get guidance and tutoring in the subjects they haven't mastered.
 This is designed to help make sure individuals are ready to take and pass the GED tests by studying subjects they may have forgotten or to learn skills they may have never learned when in high school.

 Passing the Tests

-A person must earn a passing score on all five tests.
-This is a score of at least 410 on each test with a cumulative score of 2250 on all tests.
-If a person fails any test, he or she must wait two months to retake the tests.
+A person must earn a passing score on all four tests.
+This is a score of at least 150 on each test with a cumulative score of 600 on all tests.
+If a person fails any test, there is no waiting period the first time; after a third attempt, he or she must wait two months to retake the tests.
 Upon passing the GED tests, the State Board of Education awards a Maryland high school diploma.